Geographical and Linguistic Features of the Subcontinent

 a.
 Indo-Aryan (a branch of the Indo-European language family), such as Bengali, Hindi-Urdu, Gujarāti, Persian, and Punjabi, are prevalent in northern and central India and most of Pakistan, Nepal, Sri Lanka, and Bangladesh.

 b.
-Dravidian languages are more common, the most widely spoken being Tamil, Telugu, Kannada, and Malayalam.
+Dravidian languages are more commonly spoken in the south, the most widely spoken being Tamil, Telugu, Kannada, and Malayalam.

 c.
 Other languages spoken in the region belong to the Sino-Tibetan and Austro-Asiatic language families, and English is often used as a trade language.